Situated in the United Arab Emirates, Dubai has a LOT more to offer than just awe-inspiring architecture and a wealth of shopping opportunities.

 Contemplating a move overseas?

-SOVEREIGN MAN: CONFIDENTIAL is the most comprehensive international diversification service on the planet.
-SMC members benefit from our Monthly Letter series, covering a range of mission-critical topics, including:
+SOVEREIGN CONFIDENTIAL is the most comprehensive international diversification service on the planet.
+Sovereign Confidential members benefit from our Monthly Letter series, covering a range of mission-critical topics, including:

 - The best options for second residency and citizenship — potentially for next to nothing

 - How to legally and significantly reduce your taxes